 With winter fast approaching, use this checklist as a guide to preparing your cabin from top to bottom.
 Every cabin is different, so try using these 6 items as a starting point to create your own list that you can reference each year.

 What other items are on your cabin’s fall checklist?
 Drop a comment below to share!

 This post is sponsored by Schroeder Log Home Supply, www.loghelp.com.

 ABOUT SCHROEDER LOG HOME SUPPLY

 Schroeder Log Home Supply has been serving homeowners for over 3 decades.
-They do more than offer the best products — they have the expertise and support to help you make the best choices for your log home.
-They believe that log homes leave a legacy, and their products help you take care of yours.
+They do more than offering the best products — they have the expertise and support to help you make the best choices for your log home.
+They believe that log homes leave a legacy, and their products help you take care of yourself.

 Get in touch with them at: https://www.loghelp.com/.